LU decomposition: LU Crout decomposition

 Note that the decomposition obtained through this procedure is a Doolittle decomposition: the main diagonal of L is composed solely of ones.
 If one would proceed by removing elements above the main diagonal by adding multiples of the columns (instead of removing elements below the diagonal by adding multiples of the rows), we would obtain a Crout decomposition, where the main diagonal of U is of ones.

 Another (equivalent) way of producing a Crout decomposition of a given matrix A is to obtain a Doolittle decomposition of the transpose of A. Indeed, if A^{T} = L_{0}U_{0} is the LU-decomposition obtained through the algorithm presented in this section, then by taking L = U and U = L, we have that A = LU is a Crout decomposition.

 Randomized algorithm

 It is possible to find a low rank approximation to an LU decomposition using a randomized algorithm.
 Given an input matrix A and a desired low rank k, the randomized LU returns permutation matrices P, Q and lower/upper trapezoidal matrices L, U of size and respectively, such that with high probability _{2} ≤ Cσ_{k+1}, where C is a constant that depends on the parameters of the algorithm and σ_{k+1} is the (+1)-th singular value of the input matrix A.

 Theoretical complexity

 If two matrices of order n can be multiplied in time M(n), where M(n) ≥ n^{a} for some a > 2, then an LU-decomposition can be computed in time O(M(n)).
 This means, for example, that an O(n^{2.376}) algorithm exists based on the Coppersmith–Winograd algorithm.
+See also for fast matrix multiplication algorithms article for more details.